-Thyroid disease affects so many people and this could literally be anyone, of all ages, ethnicities, shapes, social classes and backgrounds.
+Thyroid disease affects so many people and this could literally be anyone, of all ages, ethnicities, shapes and backgrounds.
 This is why we need adequate testing and treatment for all.
 I believe in each patient getting the right treatment for them.

 We are all different.

 I am a thyroid advocate as well as a writer.
 I am passionate about helping those with hypothyroidism and giving them a voice.

 - Writing about my personal experiences in terms of both my physical and mental health, to make others aware of what it is thyroid patients go through and experience, as well as letting other thyroid patients know that they are not alone.

 - Producing informative articles based on science, research, books and other thyroid blogs and websites, to educate and empower thyroid patients, so that they can make improvements in their own health and be their own advocate.

 - Writing articles for The Mighty, producing posts about the lesser known sides and struggles of living with Hypothyroidism, Hashimoto’s, CFS/ME, Adrenal Fatigue, Depression and Anxiety.

 - Having blogs and articles republished on other sites, too, to spread this message and awareness further.

 - Writing especially for The National Academy of Hypothyroidism’s website.